 The blue Phantom Pleco does not like water with a high alkaline level.
 Ideally, the pH of the water should be maintained at between 6.0 -7.0.

 What Size Aquarium Do They Need?

 The average Blue Phantom Pleco is about 7 inches long, and it loves having lots of space to swim around.
-It is recommended to have a tank of a minimum of 10 gallons, but it is actually better to give it even more space.
-A 20-30 gallon tank would be perfect.
+It is recommended to have a tank of a minimum of 30 gallons, but it is actually better to give it even more space.
+A 75 gallon tank or larger would be perfect.